Progress

 • Informing management strategies to improve water quality.

-• Adhering to the TMDL Accountability Framework.
+• Adhering to the Bay TMDL Accountability Framework.

 • Investing in enhanced monitoring efforts in the Bay and its watershed.

-Assessing progress toward achieving the outcome will occur through analysis of data collected from monitoring networks that track river flow, nitrogen, phosphorus and sediment in the watershed; air deposition of nitrogen and phosphorus; water quality conditions in tidal waters relative to established water quality standards; conditions of tidal habitats; changes in climate and the health of living resources.
+Assessing progress toward achieving the outcome will occur through analysis of data collected from monitoring networks that track river flow, nitrogen, phosphorus, and sediment in the watershed; air deposition of nitrogen and phosphorus; water quality conditions in tidal waters relative to established water quality standards; conditions of tidal habitats; changes in climate and the health of living resources.

 Download Management Strategy (.pdf)